freakzlike/vue-service-model/README.md

 const album = await Album.objects.get(1)
 ```

-You can easily access the data from a model instance
+You can easily access the data from a model instance or define model [fields](#fields).

 ```js
 album.data